DFHack/dfhack/docs/plugins/3dveins.rst

 Tags:
 :dfhack-keybind:`3dveins`

-:index:`Rewrites layer veins to expand in 3D space.
+:index:`Rewrite layer veins to expand in 3D space.
-<3dveins; Rewrites layer veins to expand in 3D space.>` Existing, flat veins
+<3dveins; Rewrite layer veins to expand in 3D space.>` Existing, flat veins
 are removed and new 3D veins that naturally span z-levels are generated in their place.
 The transformation preserves the mineral counts reported by `prospect`.